 You are still responsible for renewing your vehicle registration before the expiration date, even if you did not get a renewal notice.

 You must renew either online or in person if you do not have your renewal notice (not by mail).
 You may need to update your address with the Department of Vehicle Services.

 Minnesota offers a number of ways to get your registration renewed.
 Below are instructions on how to renew in person, online, and by mail.
 Most vehicles can be renewed online or by mail EXCEPT gross vehicle weight (GVW) trucks (including farm class vehicles) which must always be renewed in person at your local DVS Deputy Registrar.

 MN Liability Insurance

 In order to renew, your vehicle must be covered by liability insurance.
-It is illegal to drive without it, resulting in you possibly losing your license or even being convicted of a crime.
+It is illegal to drive without it, resulting in possible license loss or even being convicted of a crime.

 Visit DMV.org’s Car Insurance page for more information about MN no-fault insurance requirements and local providers.

 Renew in Person